 Maybe you don't even need to build

-Instead, what you need to do is to save the files you modified, quit Firefox, and reopen it again to use the recently saved files.
+Instead, you just need to save the files you modified, and restart Firefox.
+To achieve this, you could quit Firefox, and reopen it again with

 # 1. Build ./mach build # 2.
 Run ./mach run # 3. you try out things in the browser that opens # 4. fully close the browser, e.g. ⌘Q in MacOS # 5. edit JS files on the `devtools` folder, save # 6.
 Back to step 2! ./mach run